When we’re thirsty, we reach for the closest water bottle around. But what if that bottle has been rolling around the back seat of your car for weeks?

 A popular 2014 study explains the phenomenon.
 After four weeks at 158 degrees Fahrenheit, researchers found that some antimony and bisphenol A (BPA) had leached into the water.

-Despite the words of caution from the authorities, it’s probably best to play it safe.
+Still, it’s probably best to play it safe.
 Most experts recommend keeping plastic water bottles out of hot places like your car or garage.
-Instead, you should store water in a cool and dark storeroom, off the floor and away from heat sources.
+You should store them in a cool, dark place and away from heat sources.

 While most vehicles are manufactured with fire-retardant materials, your water bottle can be enough to leave some serious burn marks.